|

 This is an online collection of memorabilia from past presidential campaigns.
-Resources date as far back as the Adams-Jefferson race of 1796!
+Resources date as far back as the Adams-Jefferson race of 1796.
 Users can find letters, pictures, trading cards, sheet music, posters, buttons, and much more here.
-For example, take a look at the Clay Gallopade from the 1844 race between Henry Clay and James K. Polk.
-Perhaps a pamphlet about prohibition from the 1928 campaign between Al Smith and Herbert Hoover will interest you.
-It's unnerving for those of us who lived through the 1970s and 1980s to see how dated the memorabilia from those campaigns looks!
+Take a look at the Clay Gallopade from the 1844 race between Henry Clay and James K. Polk or examine a pamphlet about prohibition from the 1928 campaign between Al Smith and Herbert Hoover.

 http://www.learner.org/exhibits/statistics/